 Through the reuse of waste materials from the existing garden site the garden develops a communicative set of objects ranging in scale that allow for inclusion in the creative process, but they also outwardly 'speak' to the concerns of the community for encouraging nature and wildlife interactions and addressing a stigma of being wasteful.
-Pots made from waste clay from the pond dig (fig 2.1.), old feather duvets form a composite bird box (fig 2.2.) both formed using simple safe moulding techniques and carrier bags are simply heat-pressed as a garden club activity into instant artworks and signage (2.4.).
+Pots made from waste clay from the pond dig (Figure 2.1), old feather duvets form a composite bird box (Figure 2.2) both formed using simple safe moulding techniques and carrier bags are simply heat-pressed as a garden club activity into instant artworks and signage (Figure 2.4).
 Each element expresses the accessibility of both the object and space but moreover the process of (re)creation as a means to engage service users in a process and onlookers in a visual vocabulary that champions the considered reuse of what would-be-waste.

 The 'design' inherently and strategically tells the community of users and future visitors what it is, how it is made (and remade) and what it is for.
 The making is social, inclusive and collaborative and the design language meaningfully seeks to mediate and celebrate this process and moreover seeks to sustain these values through its (engaging) design.
-The objects, therefore, transcend their immediate purpose and help form new and continuing communities (human and natural) and interactions that are mediated through a defined set of design protocols and processes that support on-going engagement.
-A programme of on-going community activities is facilitated by the space and the pride taken in the space engaging the broader community through the objects and interactions (re)created.
+The objects, therefore, transcend their immediate purpose and help form new and continuing communities (human and natural) and interactions that are mediated through a defined set of design protocols that are in effect co-designed-design-codes.
+These processes support a quality, common-visual-language that mediates and promotes on-going engagement.
+A programme of sustained community activities is facilitated by the space and the pride taken in the space engaging the broader community through the objects and interactions (re)created.
 A 'Reminiscence Map coffee table', records personal experiences and places, 'Porta-Planters' allow growing access when mobility is limited.
-This project was always perceived as investigation into 'engaging design' - there are far ranging and multiple impacts coming out from the garden including a host of new user integrated and co-designed activities and interactions with the garden, between the community and reaching out to the wider community beyond the care home.
+This project was always perceived as investigation into 'engaging design'-there are far ranging and multiple impacts coming out from the garden including a host of new user integrated and co-designed activities and interactions with the garden, between the community and reaching out to the wider community beyond the care home.

-Figure 1 Grangemead Engaging Design programme.
+Figure 1.
+Grangemead Engaging Design programme.